 Scarcity reflects the inability to satisfy all our wants.
 Regardless of the amount of economic growth, scarcity will remain present because it will never be possible to satisfy all our wants.
-Economic growth allows more wants to be satisfied but it does not eliminate scarcity.
+For instance it will never be possible to satisfy all the wants of the several thousand people who all would like to ski the best slopes on Vail with only their family and a few best friends present.
+So economic growth allows more wants to be satisfied but it does not eliminate scarcity.